shanebersiek/iOSI-precourse-onboarding/week-02/labs/swift-strings-lab/README.md

 ## Deliverables

-Turn in an XCode Project or Playgrounds.
+Turn in an Xcode Project or Playgrounds.

 ---